benhoyt/symplate/README.md

 Symplate, the Simple pYthon teMPLATE renderer
 =============================================

-Symplate is one of the simplest and fastest Python templating languages.
+Symplate is a very simple and very fast Python template language.

 Background